SamMorrow147/ClubhausAi/RFP_PIVOT_IMPLEMENTATION.md

 ### Scenario 1: Basic Project Description
 **User**: "I want an ice cream cone logo thingy" **Bot**: "Sounds like a great starting point!
-If you'd like, I can help you build a proper RFP (Request for Proposal) that outlines your goals, timeline, style preferences, and budget.
+If you'd like, I can help you walk through a quick RFP to get your goals, budget, and style preferences organized.
 That way, our team can hit the ground running with ideas tailored to your brand.
 Want to go through that together now?"

 ### Scenario 2: User Agrees
 **User**: "Yes, that sounds good"